GlacioHack/xdem/doc/source/coregistration.md

 xDEM implements a wide range of **coregistration algorithms and pipelines for 3-dimensional alignment** from the peer-reviewed literature often tailored specifically to elevation data, aiming at correcting systematic elevation errors.

-Two categories of alignment are generally differentiated: **3D affine transformations** described below, and other alignments that possibly rely on external variables described in {ref}`biascorr`.
+Two categories of alignment are generally differentiated: 3D [affine transformations](https://en.wikipedia.org/wiki/Affine_transformation) described below, and other alignments that possibly rely on external variables, described in {ref}`biascorr`.

+Affine transformations can include vertical and horizontal translations, rotations and reflections, and scalings.

 :::{admonition} More reading
 :class: tip